 Sixth graders start learning how to write and solve problems that have symbols along with numbers (10 + x = 25).
 By the time they begin seventh grade, students are expected to know how to do the following:

-Learn more about how learning and attention issues can affect how kids solve math problems and use mental math.
+Learn more about how learning and thinking differences can affect how kids solve math problems and use mental math.
 Explore questions to ask your child’s school about math instruction, and compare the signs of math anxiety and dyscalculia.

 How to Help Your Rising Seventh Grader